obaoba0808/lighthouse-1/docs/releasing.md

 ### Cadence

-We ship once a month, on the Thursday before the 1st.
-While not necessary, followup minor/patch releases may be done if warranted.
+We aim to release every 3 weeks.
+Our schedule is set as follows: One day before the [expected Chromium branch point](https://www.chromium.org/developers/calendar) (which is every six weeks) and again exactly 3 weeks after that day.

+Example, the next fews releases (as of this writing) are:

+* Sep 24 2019
+* _Oct 15 2019_
+* Nov 5 2019
+* _Nov 26 2019_
+* Dec 17 2020
+* _Jan 7 2020_
+* Jan 28 2020
+* _Feb 18 2020_
+* Mar 10 2020

+Underlined dates are the day before the expected Chromium branch point.

 The planned ship dates are added to the internal Lighthouse calendar.

+If a release is necessary outside these scheduled dates, we may choose to skip the next scheduled release.

 ### Release manager